dpi-tta-lessons/vs-code-basics/content.md

   Files you create in VS Code are saved directly into your project folder.
 No extra setup needed.
 </aside>

-### Copy Text Quickly

-VS Code makes it easy to quickly copy a line of text.
-Press `option + shift + ↓` to duplicate the current line.
-(This also works for up ↑)

-<video src="assets/copy-line.mp4" autoplay loop muted playsinline></video>

 ## 3. Use the Integrated Terminal

 ![new terminal dropdown](assets/new-terminal-dropdown.png)